GlemNL/LLMod/README.md

 # LLMod

 A Discord moderation bot powered by Large Language Models that helps maintain respectful conversations in your community.
+Developed with the help of Calude 3.5 Sonnet.

 ## Overview